 The wavelengths and intensity of the spectral response provide the information needed for vegetation indices calculations.
-Vegetation indices provide an indication for the relative density and health of vegetation for each pixel in a satellite image.
+Vegetation Indices (VI) provide an indication for the relative density and health of vegetation for each pixel in a satellite image.

-Over the past 20 years, a wide array of VI have been described in scientific publications.
+Over the past 20 years, a wide array of VI have been described in scientific publications for remote sensing.
 The primary index for crop monitoring is Normalized Difference Vegetation Index (NDVI) published in 1979.
 Due to its robustness and the small number of input bands required, this index can be calculated from data acquired by basically all the satellites, enabling cross-calibration and comparisons across satellites and locations.

 Plants cells, which are full of water, act as a mirror to infrared.
 When osmotic pressure is high, most of the infrared is reflected by the plant.
 Therefore, the more infrared that is reflected by the plant, the more biomass is in good health.

 Another index, known as the Enhanced Vegetative Index (EVI) was optimized to improve variability assessment in high biomass regions, making it more responsive to canopy structure variations.